cj-mills/cjm-fasthtml-resources/README.md

 Uses configurable GPU memory threshold to determine if external processes are using significant GPU resources.

+Enhanced to detect child processes from lifecycle-aware plugins.

 Returns:
     ResourceConflict with details about GPU usage"